IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Developing with the Serverless Framework

-Very recently we have announced our integration with the Serverless Framework (https://serverless.com/framework/).
+Very recently we have announced our integration with the *Serverless Framework* (https://serverless.com/framework/).
 Hence, developers can now use the framework to build applications for the OpenWhisk platform.

-The Serverless Framework is the most popular open-source framework for building serverless applications.
-Launching back in 2015, under a different name, the framework has experienced tremendous growth and now has over fourteen thousands stars on Github.
+The *Serverless Framework* is the most popular open-source framework for building serverless applications.
+Launching back in 2015, under a different name, the framework has experienced tremendous growth and now has over fourteen thousands stars on *Github*.

 Thousands of developers are using the tool to build serverless applications every day.